 "His songs are like potato chips, once you hear one, you'll wanna hear all of them."

 From the mind of Bruce Brown comes a continuous string of songs that could be used as the soundtrack for a romantic comedy jazz musical.
 Bruce combines his finely honed songwriter abilities with his comedic sensibilities to craft pure entertainment.
-He’s a singer wearing brown shoes with a back tux performing jazz songs with funny lyrics; he creates art.
+He’s a singer wearing brown shoes with a black tux performing jazz songs with funny lyrics; he creates art.
 But wait there is more!
 Just when he’s got you smiling and laughing Bruce will deliver a love song with insight into the human experience that will move you to tears.
 This is the real deal folks, Bruce Brown; singer, songwriter, musician, comedian.

 Bruce Brown, originally from LA, arrived in New Zealand in 1998 to take up the position as Senior Vocal Jazz Tutor at the Conservatorium of Music, Massey University Wellington, where he established a programme in Vocal Jazz.
 He currently works as a Jazz Voice teacher at the New Zealand School of Music - Te Kōkī.
 Bruce also teaches History of Vocal Jazz and a Lyrics Writing Workshop at the Centre for Lifelong Learning, Victoria University of Wellington.